-- Safety Data Sheets (SDS).
-Widely available online (see the Resources section of this CHP), they are especially useful for mixtures, but also for reagents.
-SDS were intended to be a one-stop source of chemical hazard information, but they frequently are not very specific, not as succinct as one would like, and make everything sound extremely hazardous because they err on the side of caution e.g. for personal protective measures. - Laboratory Chemical Safety Summaries (LCSS) are available for far fewer compounds, but more succinct and useful.
-Sources for LCSS are on the MRL Safety webpage (see the Resources section of this CHP). - The Merck Index is a compendium that has relevant information for many common chemicals.
-A copy of the Merck Index is kept in room 2003. - See also the Resources section of this CHP
+• Safety Data Sheets (SDS).
+Widely available online, they are especially useful for mixtures, but also for reagents.
+SDS were intended to be a one-stop source of chemical hazard information, but they frequently are not very specific, not as succinct as one would like, and make everything sound extremely hazardous because they err on the side of caution e.g. for personal protective measures.

+- Laboratory Chemical Safety Summaries (LCSS) are available for far fewer compounds, but more succinct and useful. - The Merck Index is a compendium that has relevant information for many common chemicals.
+A copy of the Merck Index is kept in room 2003.